 Joined on January 17, 2013

-Previously, Will was the chief market strategist for the Americas Cable Market at Alott Communications.
-He has also served in the role of executive vice president, Sales, Marketing and Business Development at Auspice, a platform and OSS/network management software vendor sold to Arris.
-He was additionally the director of business development in the CRM and Business intelligence group of Oracle Corporation.
+Previously, Will was the Chief Market Strategist for the Americas Cable Market at Alott Communications.
+He has also served in the role of Executive Vice President, Sales, Marketing and Business Development at Auspice, a platform and OSS/network management software vendor sold to Arris.
+He was also the Director of Business Development in the CRM and Business intelligence group of Oracle Corporation.

 The numbers are big.
 Official figures quoted at the recent 21st annual China Content and Broadcasting Network (CCBN) conference indicate that China has 400 million TV households, of which 210 million subscribe to cable TV (CATV).
 Of these cable subscribers, 140 million receive digital service while the rest are still on analog systems.
 This means that the country's CATV network is still largely a one-way network, limiting the growth of on-demand and interactive services. more»

 We're jamming!
 Well, jamming in the cable industry, in the Caribbean.
 This year's Caribbean Cable Telecommunications Association (CCTA) annual conference ran from January 22 to 24 and was billed as "the Caribbean meets the future of cable TV."
 Indeed, the topics were all forward-looking -- network upgrades, new plant expansions, delivery of content over multiple devices, search and navigation tools -- the list goes on.
 It's an event where folks in the broadband business get together to share ideas and best practices. more»